 Sometimes the ring is poorly made, and sometimes a hard blow damages the setting.
-Sometimes stones fall out after a short period of time over seemingly nothing (which is why jewelry insurance is so important).
-Often times, losing a stone is due to general wear and tear on a ring that has not been maintained or properly cared for.
+Sometimes stones fall out after a short period over seemingly nothing (which is why jewelry insurance is so important).
+Often, losing a stone is due to general wear and tear on a ring that has not been maintained or properly cared for.
 When you lose a stone in your ring, the diamond is usually loose in a setting first and slowly works itself out.

 Minimize Risk of Losing a Diamond

-In order to minimize your risk of losing a diamond from your ring, it is important to have it professionally checked by your jeweler at least twice a year.
-They will check all the prongs and stones to be sure there is enough metal in place and all the stones are secure.
+To minimize your risk of losing a diamond from your ring, it is important to have it professionally checked by your jeweler at least twice a year.
+They will check all the prongs and stones to be sure there is enough metal in place, and all the stones are secure.

 More importantly, it is good practice to check the stones yourself once a week or so.
 If you feel you hit your ring hard on something, check the stones immediately.
 This isn't something you have to do obsessively, and this is not meant to scare you.

 Rings, even antique ones, are durable and built to last.
 However, rings that are commonly worn can have their fair share of wear: constantly in and out of gloves, rubbing up against things, etc. It's important to be just a little bit more aware of your ring's overall condition.